 Richard Marcy

-Lam Chair in Law and Public Policy and Graduate Advisor Justice system policy and reform, Access to Justice, Indigenous law and legal issues, Technology and design in law and policy
+Lam Chair in Law and Public Policy, MPA program lead Justice system policy and reform, access to justice, Indigenous law and legal issues, technology and design in law and policy

 Susanne Thiessen